Give your patients something special in 2021

 Less than a year old, the label has already graced the runways at Brisbane Fashion Month, Melbourne Fashion Week and (wait for it… ) London Fashion Week, proving that style and function can harmoniously coexist, and that it’s ok for fashion labels to be more accurately representing society.

 With one in five Australians living with a disability, and 52% of all females have a chronic disease such as arthritis, cancer, or are living with the effects of cardiovascular diseases, such as a stroke, it’s an inclusive statement that’s garnering more momentum.

 “Inclusive fashion is where plus-size clothing was 15 years ago,” says Jessie Sadler, founder of Christina Stephens.

 “We want to bring inclusive and adaptive clothing to the mainstream.
 To get rid of the stigma that some customers perceive around adaptive clothing, by creating pieces that are discreetly

 functional and fit for purpose but beautiful and desirable by customers with and without disabilities,” says Jessie.

 Santa’s coming early!

 To say thank you for all the support this year and to celebrate Christmas after a tough year, the team at Christina Stephens are throwing in a bonus gift for orders leading up to Christmas.
 They’ve been collaborating with homegrown beauty brand Bettyquette – you don’t want to miss this beauty!

 Christina Stephens is releasing an extended size range, catering for sizes 8-24.
 They’ve listened to their customers and are excited to be expanding their range to be more size inclusive.
-Sign up to their newsletter to be kept information about new sizes, colours and their 2021 Inclusive Collection II.
+Sign up to their newsletter to be kept informed about new sizes, colours, and their 2021 Inclusive Collection II.